0xFA99/Pixie/README.md

 ```

 ## Whats Cookin on `dev` branch???
-- Replacing all mallocs with `mmap`, because I have decided to become a **syscall hermit.**
-- Using SIMD to move 2 floats at once, just so I can save **0.00001% CPU**, but feel like a god for doing it.
+- Using SIMD to move 2 floats at once, just so I can save **0.00001% CPU**, even if the framerate doesnt care.
 - Planning to write my own memory allocator because libc was giving me trust issues.
 - Considering porting the whole game to run in ring 0 for "maximum vibes"
+- Thinkin of refactoring the whole codebase, cause everythinkg looks like it was written by 3 diff personalities.

 ## TO-DO
 - [x] Draw Sprite